 The National Institute of Health has some phenomenal science resources available to the public for free, through the mail or online.
 These include lessons on science and medical topics such as scientific inquiry, genetics, sleep disorders, chemicals, the brain, the mouth, evolution, cell biology and more.

 The NIH curriculum supplements are teacher’s guides to two weeks of lessons on the science behind selected health topics.
 They combine cutting-edge biomedical discoveries with state-of-the-art instructional practices.

 HTML and PDF versions of each supplement are online and accessible to all.
 Print versions are FREE upon request to educators in the U.S.

 The bulk of the materials are for middle school and high school students, though there is one set of lesson plans available for elementary students.
 Each set of lessons is called a module and teaches a different set of health and science concepts.
 Each module contains two weeks’ worth of lessons, including web-based activities, teachers’ guides, printouts and more.
-Here is an example of one set of lesson plans (for the middle school lesson, “Looking Good, Feeling Good: From the Inside Out”) and here is an example of the worksheet pages provided from the same lesson.
-As you can see, they are excellent resources with a wide range of activities, discussions and information.
+They are excellent resources with a wide range of activities, discussions and information.

 The resources available are: